Mechanical Advantage Calculator

 Frequently asked questions

-What is the difference between theoretical and actual mechanical advantage?
+What's the difference between ideal and actual mechanical advantage?